tunjid/me/readme.md

 The API consumed is that of my personal website.
 The source can be found [here](https://github.com/tunjid/tunji-web-deux).

+⚠️⚠️⚠️
+I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
+I'm a huge proponent of dependency injection, yet the repository uses manual service location.
+Also I haven't separated my netwrok models from my data models as wel as I would like.

+Again, the work presented here are the experiments of an immutable state and functional reactive programming zealot.
+It's far from objective, Caveat emptor.

 ## Arch

 ### Reactive architecture